openvinotoolkit/open_model_zoo/demos/object_detection_demo/python/README.md

 the face detection results.
 There are important performance caveats though, for example the tasks that run in parallel should try to avoid oversubscribing the shared compute resources.
-For example, if the inference is performed on the HDDL, and the CPU is essentially idle, than it makes sense to do things on the CPU in parallel.
-But if the inference is performed say on the GPU, than it can take little gain to do the (resulting video) encoding on the same GPU in parallel, because the device is already busy.
+As another example, if the inference is performed on the HDDL, and the CPU is essentially idle, then it makes sense to do things on the CPU in parallel.
+But if the inference is performed say on the GPU, then there is little gain from doing the (resulting video) encoding on the same GPU in parallel, because the device is already busy.

 This and other performance implications and tips for the Async API are covered in the